joelhelbling/really/README.md

 Color
 -----

 At this point, you can have your test output in color, with passing tests in green, and failing tests in red, if you'll just be a pal and set an environment variable `REALLY_COLOR=true`.
-Eventually it'd be really cool if we accepted a command-line parameter, like `--color`.
+We now accepted a command-line parameter, `--color`.
+This toggles color mode on, regardless of the environment variable setting.
 Well check out the roadmap below.
 That's why we're awesome.
 We're looking out for you.
 Reconize.

 Roadmap
 -------
-*   switch on color with `--color` command-line parameter.
+*   switch on color with `--color` command-line parameter. - Completed 22-Nov-2010 by DocOnDev
 *   let `some_string.really?` accept a closure:
     `"The grass is so green!".really? { false } #=> "The grass is not so green!"`